The Brou Ha Ha

 When it comes to matters of religion, many religions can point to where the body of their leader is buried.
 Other sects that began in the distant past can only imagine where the body of their founder may be.

 But for Christians, we cannot show you a place where the body of Jesus is buried.
-You see, He is not laying in any grave on this earth.
-He died and three days later he arose from the dead.
+You see, He is not lying in any grave on this earth.
+He died, and three days later, he rose from the dead.
 This is a documented historical fact.
 When the women came to take care of his body after he had died, an angel said, “He is not here, He is risen.”

 We can, however, show you where the bodies of certain saints are buried and where we believe others have been interred, but The Body…No. So the next time someone says to you, “Let me show you where the bodies are buried,” remember Jesus, the One Person who cannot be found in a grave and take hope.